datasciencey/datasci290-neurosymbolic-ai/syllabus.md

 Nov 13: Final Project Overview & Discussion

-Nov 18: Logistic Regression I (this will a RECORDED lecture/NO in-person class)
+Nov 18: Logistic Regression I (this will be a RECORDED lecture/NO in-person class)

-Nov 20: Logistic Regression II (this will a RECORDED lecture/NO in-person class)
+Nov 20: Logistic Regression II (this will be a RECORDED lecture/NO in-person class)

 Nov 25 & 27: NO CLASS (Please work on the Final Project !)